District 502 Residency

-Students who reside outside the College of DuPage district, but are employed full time within the district, may be entitled to the in-district tuition rate.
-Final decisions on residency status are made by the Registration office.
+A student who is an out-of-district resident but who is employed for a least 35 hours per week within the district, may be entitled to the in-district tuition rate.
+Final decisions on residency status are made by the Student Registration Services office.
 No tuition adjustments are made after mid-term.

-In order to be eligible for in-district tuition, please provide a letter to the Registration office, Student Services Center, Room 2221, fax (630) 790-3785.
+In order to be eligible for in-district tuition, please provide a letter to the Student Registration Services office, Student Services Center, (SSC) Room 2221, fax (630) 790-3785.
 The requirements for the letter are as follows:

 - Written on company letterhead with the company name, in district address and phone number included.

 - Written by someone who is able to verify full-time employment, such as owner, supervisor or representative of the Human Resources department.

 - Contain the name, birth date, month and year of their hire date and Social Security number, if possible, of the student.
 The letter must indicate that the student is full time.

 For Programs Not Offered by College of DuPage